Meketh/decentraland-dummy-token-challenge/README.md

   UI is mostly integration code, in fact this example is only integration code.
 And for testing such code is better to use `e2e tests`. `Unit tests` will be very cumbersome to handle (with mocks and spies).

-- Why remove the `Navbar` ?

-  It has nothing to do with the assignment because it's not modifiable and has lopgic specific to decentraland.
-That's probably the reason why it throws some errors to the console that I can't fix and I don't want to pollute the console.

 - Why `tailwindcss` ?

   To avoid polution and better locality of behavior.